ColinFay/brochure/README.md

 multi-page `{shiny}` applications, *i.e* that can serve content on multiple endpoints.

+**Disclaimer**: the way you will build app with `{brochure}` is different from the way you usually build `{shiny}` apps, as we no longer operate under the single page app paradigm.
+Please read the “Design Pattern” of this README for more info.

 ## Installation

 You can install the released version of `{brochure}` with: